 CXCR4, or C-X-C receptor type 4, is the receptor for the chemokine CXCL12 (also known as stromal derived factor-1, or SDF-1).
 The CXCR4/CXCL12 pathway has been shown to play an essential role in the normal trafficking of key immune cells to direct immune surveillance throughout the body.
 Aberrant ligand-receptor signaling causes immune suppression, blocking normal immune function.

-- In cancer, CXCL12 is over-produced in the tumor microenvironment which promotes multiple mechanisms of tumor growth, progression and poor immune surveillance.
+- In cancer, CXCL12 is over-produced in the tumor microenvironment which promotes multiple mechanisms including resistance, tumor growth, progression and reduced immune surveillance.

 The X4 team has combined its drug development expertise, as well as its insights into CXCR4 biology, to establish a proprietary platform for the discovery and advancement of best-in-class CXCR4 inhibitors.
 Our platform includes:

 - Intellectual property that includes a portfolio of issued patents and pending applications related to a family of small molecules that antagonize CXCR4

 - Fundamental knowledge of CXCR4 structure and function to identify molecules that demonstrate an allosteric mechanism of inhibition that may result in a prolonged biological effect

 - Deep understanding of the clinical applications of CXCR4 inhibition within multi-drug cancer treatment regimens